tingjoybits/Mesh_Onion_Skins/README.md

 **CHANGE LOG**

+**Mesh Onion Skins 1.1.0**

+- Prepare the use of the GPU module in Blender 3.0.0 in case of bgl module become obsolete.
+- Use active object instead of selection while updating motion path.
+- Fix various handlers not being removed on unregister.

 **Mesh Onion Skins 1.0.9**

 This update dedicated to 'Mesh' draw mode exclusively.
 Even if this mode is a slower approach, but a more convenient solution in some cases.